Mama June Shannon’s Weight Loss Surgeries Revealed: How Did She Take It Off?

 — Celebrity News (@UpdatedCeleb) February 22, 2017

 Mama June Shannon did have surgery, but there was a lot more to it.
 Her daughters are actually speaking out about it all.
-Eleven-year-old “Honey Boo Boo,” 17-year-old “Pumpkin,” and Mama June’s show trainer Kenya Crooks are revealing all about her weight loss.
+11-year-old “Honey Boo Boo” and 17-year-old “Pumpkin” and Mama June’s show trainer, Kenya Crooks are revealing all about her weight loss.
 Pumpkin explained the details of the surgeries that her mom had done.
 Here is what she revealed.

 “She had gastric sleeve back in May of 2015, and then she slowly started losing weight, and the reason she got the gastric sleeve was because she hit a plateau — she couldn’t lose any weight.
 And then it came to a point where [the trainer] had to step in because she hit another plateau with the gastric sleeve, and wasn’t losing any more weight.”